snowbrdking26/travel-app/README.md

 ## Bibliography:

 A Special Thank You to Tyler Goodman and Sean Byrne, Josefina Mancilla for help on the edit route and edit modal from w08d04 homework December 14th.
-Thank you to Karolin for Holidays App example with CRUD routes.
-Thank you to Thom for Books App example with augular login authentication.
+Thank you to Karolin for Holidays App example with CRUD routes from w08d03.
+Thank you to Thom for Books App example with augular login authentication from w08d04.

 - Angular Create and Edit route from Ben Foster jsfiddle: https://jsfiddle.net/benfosterdev/UWLFJ/
 - Angular Routing: https://www.w3schools.com/angular/tryit.asp?filename=try_ng_routing